AndersDeath/holy-theory/content/algorithms/quick-sort.md

 ## Key Characteristics:

-**Divide and Conquer**: it is a divide-and-conquer algorithm that partitions the array into smaller sub-arrays, sorts each sub-array recursively, and then combines them to obtain a sorted array.
+**Divide and Conquer**: it is a divide-and-conquer algorithm that partitions the array into smaller sub-arrays, sorts each of them recursively, and then combines them to obtain a sorted array.

 **In-place Sorting**: Quick Sort often sorts elements in place within the array, which means it does not require additional memory beyond a few stack frames for recursion.